 Oh, yes, we do that every night and we also make an attempt to do it when we're not together.
 We do a check-in phone call, and if we aren't able to do a phone call we send an appreciation by email.
 It has to be current, so it's not like, "I appreciate how kind you are."
 That loses its power.
 But, like, "Today, you may have been on the other side of the world, but I appreciate you sent me a one-line note with 'xoxoxo' on it."
 We always appreciate three things that the other person has done that day.

-Why is it important to counsel couples, rather than individuals?
+Why is it important to counsel couples in couples therapy, rather than individuals?

 Also of Interest

 - Stay sharp with help from the AARP Brain Health Center